Important: this entire tutorial is also available in Japanese! Find the Japanese translation here.

 I will write more about the secrets of a correct piano touché in my future articles and videos!
 In the meantime, let’s continue to discuss the proper piano posture!
 Post your thoughts, share your experience or ask me a question in the comment section below!

-Did you catch my report “A New Perspective on Piano Phrasing“?
+Did you catch my ebook “A New Perspective on Piano Phrasing“?
 I’m offering a complimentary FREE copy to all my email subscribers!

 Click here to watch the video with Japanese subtitles.